-Earthjustice has entered into various lease agreements having initial terms greater than one year for office space which expire in 2025.
-Rental expense under these leases totaled \$2,948,862 for the year ended June 30, 2015.
+Earthjustice has entered into various lease agreements having initial terms greater than one year for office space which expire through 2025.
+Rental expense under these leases totaled \$2,815,638 and \$2,948,862 for the years ended June 30, 2016 and 2015, respectively.
 Most lease agreements provide for periodic adjustments based on fixed percentage increases in rent.